jfuterman/Personal-Finance-Track-SWE-Group-6/readme.md

 All changes will follow this general pattern:

-1. Switch to the main branch using `git checkout main`
+1. Switch to the dev branch using `git checkout dev`
-2. Use `git pull` to retrieve all of the latest changes to `main`.
+2. Use `git pull` to retrieve all of the latest changes to `dev`.
 3. Use `git checkout -b <new_branch_name>`.
 This creates a new branch for you to work off of.
 Pick a name that describes what you're doing on this branch.
 4. Make your desired changes, committing often.
-Once the feature is done and works, submit a Pull Request and ask a team member to review and merge your changes into the main branch.
+Once the feature is done and works, submit a Pull Request and ask a team member to review and merge your changes into the dev branch.
+The dev branch is a staging area for production.

 ### Branching Strategy